CreatorWorkflowsNow/creatorworkflowsnow.github.io/labs/telework-201_vancouver/exercise-02-Security/1-Restrict-access-from-Admins.md

 ## Update the admin role for our app

+1. Go to the roles list

+    1. Click the **All** menu

-1. Search for "roles" and click on: System Security > Users and Groups > Roles or User Administration > Roles.
+    2. Search for "roles"

+    3. click on: System Security > Users and Groups > Roles or User Administration > Roles.

 ![](./images/01_Search-for-roles.png)